glytchtech/glytchtech.github.io/_posts/2018-07-11-Custom-DDL-For-Digital-HD-Video-And-Telemetry.md

 ![Dh3DMxdWkAIfx29.jpg]({{site.baseurl}}/images/2018/7/Dh3DMxdWkAIfx29.jpg)

 One example loadout: I can fit #ProjectCuckoo, several batteries, the charger, an X-Lite controller, this custom DDL, a compact tripod, a tablet/GPD Pocket, and more in the Hak5 Tactic Elite Bag, allowing for a rapidly deployable, 1 person operable, HD video streaming and wifi pentesting drone platform.
-The whole kit weighs under 10lbs, 3 batteries would provide upwards of an hour of flight time, 1+ mile  range, and not to mention on site 'perch and stare' time which still needs testing.
+The entire kit weighs under 10lbs, 3 batteries would provide upwards of an hour of flight time, 1+ mile  range, and not to mention on-station 'perch and stare' time, which still needs testing.
 You really can't get more capability in this kind of package.

 This system, integrated with #ProjectCuckoo, will be on display at the Hak5 booth at Defcon 26.
 At this time, I'm unsure if I'll be able to have it powered up and displaying video.
 I do want to do some testing though, as I'm curious as to what the ISM band hellscape there will do to it.